JiangWeibeta/MLIC/README.md

 I fix the implementation of *LinearGlobalIntraContext*.

-New pre-trained models will be released soon.
+New pre-trained models are available now.
 The performance is slightly better than before on Kodak and Tecnick.

 #### New Weights